 Healthcare organizations are becoming increasingly aware of the potential value of data science and have begun working with experienced data scientists.
 Not only is the healthcare industry investing heavily in related technologies to enhance clinical decision-making but also for understanding biological processes.

-For example, image processing algorithms are used for medical image analysis to detect early signs of cancer or heart disease which otherwise would not be possible with the naked eye.
+For example, image processing algorithms assist medical image analysis in detecting early signs of cancer or heart disease which otherwise would not be possible with the naked eye.

-Data science algorithms have been tremendously used in the financial sector to gain actionable insights that could lead to profitable investment opportunities.
-It helps banks and financial institutions tap into information sources that were never thought to be helpful for this kind of analysis.
+The financial sector has made tremendous use of data science algorithms to gain actionable insights, leading to profitable investment opportunities.
+It enables banks and financial institutions to tap into information sources.
+They were never thought to be helpful for this kind of analysis.